breatheco-de/capy-core/docs/feature-flags/availability.md

 from yourapp.models import User

-# make sure that flags would have loaded previously.
+# make sure that flags have been have loaded previously.
 if feature.is_enabled("activity.logs", default=False):
     ...
 else: